Can I teach you something?

 The jalapenos give it a nice little spicy kick, so you can add as much as you want depending on your heat tolerance.

 Another thing I want to stress is that after you cut the avocado, please, please, please squeeze some lime juice on it if you want to save it in the fridge before you throw it in the ziplock bag.
-If you don’t have limes, use lemon or any citrus you have on hand.
-It will preserve your avocado and keep it from ripening further while it’s in the fridge and
+If you don’t have limes, use lemon or any citrus you have on hand because it will preserve your avocado and keep it from ripening further while it’s in the fridge.

 Here’s one of my personal favorites…